-Both the OCMPOff-Channel Mining Plan and the companion CCRMPCache Creek Resources Management Plan are intended to be evolutionary documents, that adjust and change in response to new creek conditions.
-Adoption of the OCMP in 1996will allowed the County to begin taking the first steps in managing the resources along Cache Creek, however, the plan wasshould not be-seen as a static vision of what the ultimate disposition of the creek wouldill be in the future.
-As suchRather, it iwas expected that the OCMP wouldill undergo periodic review and updating, as additional data is gathered through monitoring and the success of habitat restoration projects and channel stabilization are known.
-The OCMP is required toshall be updated every ten years to respond to new regulatory requirements.
+Both the OCMP and the companion CCRMP are intended to be evolutionary documents that adjust and change in response to new creek conditions.
+Adoption of the OCMP in 1996 allowed the County to begin taking the first steps in managing the resources along Cache Creek; however, the plan was not seen as a static vision of what the ultimate disposition of the creek would be in the future.
+Rather, it was expected that the OCMP would undergo periodic review and updating, as additional data is gathered through monitoring and the success of habitat restoration projects and channel stabilization are known.
+The OCMP is required to be updated every ten years to respond to new regulatory requirements.
 This will allow sufficient time for trends to become evident, yet still be early enough to change any policies that are having an unexpectedly adverse effect on resource management before significant harm is done.
-Future aAmendments to the OCMP are to will- be appropriately processed under CEQA.
+Amendments to the OCMP are to be appropriately processed under CEQA.